copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Killer Instinct
-+50% more damage with critical hits until the start of your next turn after you activate Run and Gun.
++50% more damage with critical hits while in Run and Gun.

 ## Knife Encounters
-Once per turn, gain an action after throwing a knife at an enemy in a {% KNIFE_ENCOUNTERS_RADIUS %} tile radius.
+Once per turn, gain an action after throwing a knife at an enemy in a {% KNIFE_ENCOUNTERS_RADIUS %} tile range.
 * A red ring will mark the range of this ability.
 * Cannot trigger on the same turn as Hit and Run.
 * Cannot trigger on the same turn as Close Encounters.